HabitatFramework/UserGuide/concepts/concepts.rst

 .. index::
 	single: split

+.. _split:

 Split Features
 --------------

 Split features will performs two types of split depending upon the filter active in the tool.
 If one or more features from a single INCID are present in the current filter then the tool will perform a logical split.
 If two or more fragments from the same TOID and with the same TOID_Fragment_Id are present in the current filter then the tool will perform a physical split.

 ..
-Note:: If two or more fragments from the same TOID and with the same TOID_Fragment_Id are selected in the GIS and 'Get Map Selection' is clicked then the tool will recognise that the fragments must have been split by the user in the GIS layer and will automatically perform a physical split before displaying the attributes.
+Note:: If two or more fragments from the same TOID and with the same TOID_Fragment_Id are selected in the GIS and :guilabel:`Get Map Selection` is clicked then the tool will recognise that the fragments must have been split by the user in the GIS layer and will automatically perform a physical split before displaying the attributes.

 .. index::
 	single: logical split

+.. _logical_split:

 Logical Split
 ^^^^^^^^^^^^^